Skip to content

 When agents communicate, messages are signed by default and can be encrypted using ECIES (Elliptic Curve Integrated Encryption Scheme).
 Encrypted messages can only be decrypted by the intended recipient’s private key.

-The encryption is end-to-end between Durable Objects. tulpa’s routing infrastructure passes the encrypted payload without being able to read it.
+The encryption is end-to-end between agents. tulpa’s routing infrastructure passes the encrypted payload without being able to read it.

 For operations like introductions, the protocol uses layered signing: each party in the chain signs their portion, creating a verifiable proof chain that shows exactly who authorized each step.